9. What is the best way to build a personal relationship?

 What has caused you, in the past, to think about the possibility of doing something besides selling?
 Here is the answer.
 The indifferent, reluctant, defensive attitude that greets you every time you make a sales call is what defeats nearly everyone who fails in a selling career.

 Wouldn't it be nice if you were welcomed everywhere you went?
 If potential customers said, "yes, come in, tell me more?"

 What can you do or say that will make a prospect treat you favorably?
 How can you get them to change from indifference and reluctance to being receptive and looking at your products and services?

 Here is the answer.
-Changing their attitude starts by controlling your attitude.
+Changing their attitude starts with managing your attitude (ATTITUDE MANAGEMENT).
 You have to continue to feel good about them even if they don't feel good about you, or themselves.

 Not as easy as it sounds.
 Keep in mind that you are not selling products and services, you are selling yourself.